The Signs and Causes of Meth Psychosis

 The severity of psychiatric symptoms associated with the drug is significantly related to how long the user has been taking it.
 Quitting the drug cold turkey after the person has become used to it can result in the user having cognitive problems in the areas of executive control in the brain, which is in charge of cognitive functions, such as learning and memory.
 It also causes severe mental health problems, such as paranoid thinking and hallucinations (Brecht et al., 2004; Srisurapanont et. al., 2003).

-What are the Effects of a Methamphetamine High?
+What are the Effects of a Meth High?

 Because it stimulates dopamine production, the user will experience intense excitement and happiness (euphoria) upon ingestion of the drug.
 Other effects include: